12 Fun and Frugal Ways to Connect with Your Children

 They don’t have to maintain eye contact and can talk a little more freely and open up.

-This is one of the most important things with my kids.
+This is one of the most important things you can do with kids.

 6. Surprise Treats